A market failure is a situation where free markets fail to allocate resources efficiently. Economists identify the following cases of market failure:

 Use legislation and force

 The second strategy is to use the force of the law to change behaviour.
-For example, by banning cars from city centres, or having a licensing system for the sale of alcohol, or by penalising polluters, the unwanted behaviour may be controlled.
+For example, by banning cars from city centers, or having a licensing system for the sale of alcohol, or by penalising polluters, the unwanted behaviour may be controlled.

 In the majority of cases of market failure, a combination of remedies is most likely to succeed.